connexcs/docs/docs/setup/integrations/portal.md

 !!! note
     Your Customer Portal must be exposed via a `CNAME` that you setup.
 This won't work with `A` records or by pointing directly.

-**Step 2: Add a Domain to the Portal**

-1. In **Portal**, click :material-plus:.
-2. Enter the details in their respective fields of the ensuing window.
-3. Click the **`Save`** button.
-Soon afterward, a certificate is issued for the domain.

     ![alt text][portal]

 ## Configuration Options